couchbaselabs/sdk-rfcs/rfc/0054-sdk3-management-apis.md

 * Nov 10, 2019 - Revision #4 (by David Nault)

-  * Add optional arguments “DataverseName” and “Force” to Analytics ConnectLink.
+  * Add optional arguments "DataverseName" and "Force" to Analytics ConnectLink.

   * Remove the FlushCollection method from CollectionManager, since server-side flushing was not implemented.
 The user can drop and recreate the collection instead.

-* Clarify that “IndexType” is string/enum with values “View” and “Gsi”.
+* Clarify that "IndexType" is string/enum with values "View" and "Gsi".

-  * Clarify that all optional timeouts default to the client’s global management request timeout.
+  * Clarify that all optional timeouts default to the client's global management request timeout.

-  * Clarify that all optional “IgnoreIfExists” parameters default to false.
+  * Clarify that all optional "IgnoreIfExists" parameters default to false.

   * Clarify that the Query Index Manager's optional "NumReplicas" and "Deferred" parameters default to omitting the parameter from the server request and letting the server decide the default value.

 * Nov 11, 2019 - Revision #5 (by David Nault)

-  * Renamed “IndexType” to “QueryIndexType” to disambiguate.
+  * Renamed "IndexType" to "QueryIndexType" to disambiguate.

 * Nov 20, 2019 - Revision #6 (by David Nault)

   * Collection Manager:

-     * Removed “scopeExists” and “collectionExists” methods.
+     * Removed "scopeExists" and "collectionExists" methods.

   * User Manager:

-     * RoleAndOrigins and RoleAndDescription MAY extend Role, at implementor’s discretion.
+     * RoleAndOrigins and RoleAndDescription MAY extend Role, at implementor's discretion.

      * Removed the version of UserAndMetadata.effectiveRoles() that returned Set<Role>.